VolksRat71/NatesTacoShack/README.md

 In an effort to understand what Serverless Applications are I completed a course on what it is, how it works, and where its going in the future.
 Here is the product after completing about 120hrs+ of study.

 Here we have "Nate's Taco Shack", a fictional restaurant based out of Austin, TX.
-We give users the ability to view the current menu, chefs employed at our location, order for curbside or delivery, recieve emailed order details, and a hidden feature for a beer menu!
+We give users the ability to view the current menu, chefs employed at our location, order for curbside or delivery, receive emailed order details, and a hidden feature for a beer menu!

 This application goes over a **ton** of modern web development practices and features.
 Such as, ES6 JavaScript, Gatsby, React.js, GraphQL, Headless CMS, Progressive Images, Scoped CSS, Serverless Functions.
+Just to name a few.

 There is some really good stuff here, check it out, read the README, click the links, whatever makes your heart content. 😊